CoBrALab/RABIES/docs/preprocessing.md

         Evaluation of Field Map and Nonlinear Registration Methods for Correction of Susceptibility Artifacts in Diffusion MRI.
 Frontiers in Neuroinformatics, 11, 17.

 Command line interface parameters:
-    Registration Options:
-        Customize registration operations and troubleshoot registration failures.
+    --bold2anat_coreg BOLD2ANAT_COREG
+                        Specify the registration script for cross-modal alignment between the EPI and structural images.
+This operation is responsible for correcting EPI susceptibility distortions.
+                        * masking: With this option, the brain masks obtained from the EPI inhomogeneity correction step are used to support registration.
+                        *** Specify 'true' or 'false'.
+                        * brain_extraction: conducts brain extraction prior to registration using the EPI masks from inhomogeneity correction.
+This will enhance brain edge-matching, but requires good quality masks.
+This should be selected along the 'masking' option.
+                        *** Specify 'true' or 'false'.
+                        * registration: Specify a registration script.
                         *** Rigid: conducts only rigid registration.
                         *** Affine: conducts Rigid then Affine registration.
                         *** SyN: conducts Rigid, Affine then non-linear registration.
                         *** no_reg: skip registration.

-    --coreg_script {Rigid,Affine,SyN,no_reg}
-                        Specify the registration script for cross-modal alignment between the EPI and structural images.
-This operation is responsible for correcting EPI susceptibility distortions.
-                        (default: SyN)

-    --coreg_masking       Use the mask from the EPI inhomogeneity correction step to support registration to the structural image.
-                        (default: False)

-    --brain_extraction    If using --commonspace_masking and/or --coreg_masking, this option will conduct brain
-                        extractions prior to registration based on the initial mask during inhomogeneity correction.
-This will enhance brain edge-matching, but requires good quality masks.
-                        (default: False)
+                        (default: masking=false,brain_extraction=false,registration=SyN)

 Workflow:
     parameters